 Q. Do I need help breaking free of self-sabotaging behaviour?

-A. If you are aware that you are engaging in self-sabotaging behaviour, it might be a good idea to seek professional advice.
-A financial planner or coach can help you break the cycle of destructive spending and take back control of your finances.
+A. If you are aware that you are engaging in self-sabotaging behaviour, seeking professional advice might be a good idea.
+A financial planner or coach can help you break the destructive spending cycle and regain control of your finances.

 Q. How do I overcome self-sabotaging behaviour?

-A. The first step is to recognize the signs that you are engaging in self-sabotaging behaviour.
+A. The first step is to recognize signs of engaging in self-sabotaging behaviour.
 Once you have done this, put strategies for overcoming these destructive tendencies into place.
 For example, if you tend to procrastinate on important tasks, set deadlines for yourself and stick to them.
 Also, try breaking down larger goals into smaller steps so that it’s easier to keep track of your progress.

 Q. What are the benefits of breaking the self-sabotaging cycle?

-A. Breaking free of self-sabotaging behaviour can have a major impact on your ability to achieve financial freedom and peace of mind.
+A. Breaking free of self-sabotaging behaviour can significantly impact your ability to achieve financial freedom and peace of mind.
 By taking control of your finances, you will enjoy increased confidence in yourself, leading to increased opportunities in the future.
 So don’t let self-sabotaging behaviour hold you back!